Become a Pilot with FTA

-You do not need to complete a pre-entry assessment to enrol with FTA.
+You do not need to complete a pre-entry assessment to enrol with our school.
 If however this is something you would like to do, the Honourable Company of Air Pilots offers aptitude tests.
 These tests are designed to give you an indication of your potential to succeed in professional flying.
 Click here for the next available assessment date.

-What are your entry requirements for the CPL?
+What the entry requirements for the CPL?